Peyman-Borhani/Dash-Maxima/README.md

-## A Dashboard component template using Svelte5 Runes and other best Libs
+## A new shadcn-svelte dashboard component on Svelte5 Runes

-- A shadcn-svelte Dashboard example on steroids.
+- Shadcn-svelte Dashboard sample on steroids, much refined and improved.
-- Completely modified into a more responsive resusable components.
+- Fully re-written, customizable, dynamic responsive, in resusable components.
-- Much more refined compared to Shadcn sample:  refined, responsive as reusable components.
-- Improved styles, UI, CSS grid, theme, dynamic responsive sizing, functions...
+- Improved: styles, UI, grid layout, theme, dynamic sizing, interactive.
-- Extend it to your business data/functions for an interactive dynamic Dash panel.
+- Customize it for your use-case and integrate your business data/functions.
-- Or request my services to make your desired integration...
+- or request my services to build + integrate a desired interactive Dash panel.

 ### Features

-- Set of top Libs working together on svelte 5.
+- Coolest Libs out there working together on svelte5, easier setup.
-- Libs: Shadcn-svelte - BitsUI - Unplugin-icons - tailwind CSS - Runed...
+- Shadcn-svelte - BitsUI - Unplugin-icons - tailwind CSS - Runed.
-- Made reusable and customizable, save time on setup, config...
+- Reusable, customizable and interactive functions, better styles.
 - Replaced icons lib: lucid-svelte with unplugin-icons, now can use any icon sets.

 ---